pasionvalandrei-auf/pasionvalandrei-auf/README.md

      This shows visitors you're actively growing.             -->
 ## What I'm up to

-- 🔨 Building → [current project or idea]
+- 🔨 Building → [Student Prediction of At-risk and High Performing Student using Random Forest with Explainable AI]
-- 📖 Learning → [language, framework, or concept]
+- 📖 Learning → [Python]
 - 🤝 Open to → [internships / collaborations / open source]
-- 🎯 Goal this year → [your 2025 goal, e.g. land my first internship]
+- 🎯 Goal this year → [Finish Thesis]

 ---